 - The MME may provide to the UE a S&F Wait Timer, a S&F Monitoring List or both when accepting or rejecting a NAS procedure.

+- If the UE received the S&F Wait Timer in a NAS accept message the UE starts the S&F Wait Timer immediately but the UE can continue to send data or signalling to the same satellite that provided the S&F Wait Timer.
+When the UE is no longer served by the satellite that provided the S&F Wait Timer, the UE shall not perform any NAS procedure until the expiry of the timer.

+- If the UE received the S&F Wait Timer in a NAS reject message, the UE starts the S&F Wait Timer immediately and shall not perform any NAS procedure until the expiry of the timer.

 NOTE 4: How the MME determines the S&F Wait Timer and S&F Monitoring List is up to MME implementation, e.g. based on feeder link (un)availability period, service link (un)availability period, UE power saving requirements, Communication Pattern parameters, UE location, UE mobility, etc.